 Isothermal Community College exists to improve life through learning.
 Free inquiry and free expression are essential to the attainment of this goal.
 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
 The freedom to learn depends upon appropriate opportunities and conditions.
 Students should exercise their freedom with responsibility.
 As members of the academic community, students are subject to the obligations which accrue to them by virtue of this membership.
-As members of the larger community of which the college is a part, students are entitled to all rights and protection accorded them by the laws of that community.
+As members of the larger community of which the College is a part, students are entitled to all rights and protection accorded them by the laws of that community.

 By the same token, students are also subject to all laws, the enforcement of which is the responsibility of duly constituted authorities.
 When students violate laws, they may incur penalties prescribed by legal authorities.
-In such instances, college discipline maybe initiated when the presence of the student on campus will disrupt the educational process of the college.
-However, when a student’s violation of the law also adversely affects the college’s pursuit of its recognized educational objectives, the college may enforce its own regulations.
-When students violate college regulations, they are subject to disciplinary action by the college whether or not their conduct violates the law.
-If a student’s behavior simultaneously violates both college regulations and the law, the college may take disciplinary action independent of that taken by legal authorities.
+In such instances, college discipline may be initiated when the presence of the student on campus will disrupt the educational process of the College.
+However, when a student’s violation of the law also adversely affects the College’s pursuit of its recognized educational objectives, the College may enforce its own regulations.
+When students violate college regulations, they are subject to disciplinary action by the College whether or not their conduct violates the law.
+If a student’s behavior simultaneously violates both college regulations and the law, the College may take disciplinary action independent of that taken by legal authorities.

 II.
 STUDENT RIGHTS

-- Student Representation in Governance- Students have the right to inquire about and to propose improvements in policies, regulations and procedures affecting the welfare of students through established student government procedures, campus committees and college offices.
+C. Student Representation in Governance- Students have the right to inquire about and to propose improvements in policies, regulations and procedures affecting the welfare of students through established student government procedures, campus committees and college offices.